Below is your observing guide for January and February 2026.

 Uranus

-• Visibility: visible all night, requires binoculars or telescope
+Visibility: visible during the first half of the night, requires binoculars or a telescope

 Neptune